 “No, Frances was my first.”

 Jezebel shifted toward the blonde.
 “How you fit into all this, Highness?
-Are you really Princess Di, or are you just impersonating her?”
+Are you really Princess Di?”

 The woman scowled.
 “Don't speak that name.
 I'm Frances Dillon.”
 She was using her Arkansas accent again.

 Frances was still speaking.
 “At the very least, I'd be kept under house arrest for years, until I managed to make them trust me again.
 I can't let that happen.
-Have you heard of MK Ultra?
-Advanced brain-washing.
-The Cabal uses it to put people under their control.
-Most mass-shooters, like Sirhan Sirhan, have been created that way.
-In mere days, the CIA can remake a normal person into a deranged monster.
-I don't want to become a monster again.
-I'd rather....”
+They can twist a person's mind.”
 She broke off.

 “So you're claiming to be from a high-ranking Cabalist family?”
 Jezebel asked.